wasmCloud/wasmCloud/README.md

 ### **Experimental** WASI Preview 2 WebAssembly Components

-wasmCloud is actively working on staying up-to-date with WASI Preview 2 and the Component Model.
+wasmCloud is actively staying up-to-date with WASI Preview 2 and the Component Model.
 For actor components which consume interfaces defined in [WIT](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md), see examples in the [`examples` directory of this repository](./examples).

 ### 💥 Awesome wasmCloud